Renewal Contact Processes: phase transition and survival: Introduction

-The other results in the paper focus on the long time behavior of the RCP($\mu$) for $\mu$ such that $\lambda_c(\mu) = 0$.
-Reference~\cite{FMMV} provides conditions on $\mu$ to ensure that a RCP($\mu$) has critical value equal to zero, amounting to a requirement of heavy, mildly regular tail.
-Under these conditions, it is showed that for any infection rate $\lambda > 0$, one can find an event of positive probability in which the infection survives.
-In that event, there exists a path along which the infection survives; but this path goes to "infinity" as time diverges, so there is no information about strong survival of the process (in whichever way this may be defined, see~\cite{Pe}).
+\end{enumerate} These conditions require that $\mu$ has a heavy, mildly regular tail.
+Under them, it is shown in~\cite{FMMV} that for any infection rate $\lambda > 0$, one can find an event of positive probability in which the infection survives -- but see Remark~\ref{relax}, where we argue that the upper bound in C) may be dropped as a hypothesis for this result to hold; we will need it for the results of the present article, though (as explained in Remark~\ref{comp}).
+In the event just mentioned, the path along which the infection survives goes to ``infinity" as time diverges, so there is no information in that event about strong survival of the process (in whichever way this may be defined, see~\cite{Pe}).
 In Section~\ref{sec:complete_convergence} we show the following result.

-\begin{teo} Let interarrival distribution $\mu$ satisfy the three conditions of Theorem~1 of~\cite{FMMV}.
+\begin{teo} Let interarrival distribution $\mu$ satisfy conditions A)-C) of Theorem~1 of~\cite{FMMV}.
 Then, for a RCP starting from any initial condition $\xi_0$ we have that $\xi_t$ converges in law, as $t \to \infty$, to

-where as usual $\tau = \inf\{t>0: \xi_t\equiv0\}$. \end{teo} Given Theorem~\ref{teo:complete_convergence}, it is natural to see the sites (conditional upon survival of the process) as being a solid growing block of points which lose their infection ever more rarely and are quickly reinfected by their infected neighbours.
+where $\tau = \inf\{t>0: \xi_t\equiv0\}$, and $\delta_{\underline{0}}$ and $\delta_{\underline{1}}$ represent the Dirac measure on the configuration with all sites healthy and all sites infected, respectively. \end{teo} Given Theorem~\ref{teo:complete_convergence}, it is natural to see the sites (conditional upon survival of the process) as being a solid growing block of points which lose their infection ever more rarely and are quickly reinfected by their infected neighbours.
 Section~\ref{sec:closeness_determinism} develops this picture further, under stricter regularity conditions for the tail of $\mu$, demanding that it be attracted to an $\alpha$-stable law with $0<\alpha<1$, with some extra regularity for $\alpha<1/2$.
 Given a fixed site (e.g.~the origin), it is natural to expect that given the information supplied by the renewal process, and in the event of survival of the infection started at the origin, the conditional probability that $\xi_t(0)=1$ will be close to $1-e^{-2\lambda d Y_t(0)}$, where $\cR_0$ is the renewal process at the origin and $Y_t(0):=t-\sup\{\cR_0 \cap [0,t]\}$ is the {\em age} of $\cR_0$ at time $t$, or, in other words, the time elapsed up to time $t$ since the most recent renewal of $\cR_0$ prior to $t$.

 We will effectively confirm this expectation for $\alpha<1/2$, showing that in this case

 see Theorem~\ref{teo:closeness}.
 For $\alpha \ge 1/2$, things get more complex, and indeed we show (in the same theorem) that